reviewboard/rbtools/docs/rbtools/workflows/sos.rst

 Now that your change is in, it's time to close your review request.

-1. Navigate to the review request and click :guilabel:`Close -> Submitted`.
+1. Navigate to the review request and close it.

+   In Review Board 6 and newer, click :guilabel:`Close -> Completed`.

+   In Review Board 5 and older, click :guilabel:`Close -> Submitted`.

 2. Run :command:`rbt close <review request ID>` (see the :ref:`documentation <rbt-close>`).

 .. _rbtools-workflow-sos-example:

-Putting It All Together
+Putting it all together
 =======================

 Let's walk through an example using changelists in a writeable workarea.

-Posting Your Change
+Posting your change
 -------------------

 First, assume we've created a file (``newfile``), deleted a file